 Among other objects of interest, Inscribed showcases an array of historic buckets denoting each one’s use with labels like “fire,” “oatmeal,” “beans,” and “rice.”
 There is a collection of sieves from the 1800s.
 The size of the sieve rim and how tightly the mesh was woven determined how the sieve was intended to be used and the markings on each kept the inventory in order.
 Bowls, baskets, building signs, wheelbarrows, tailor’s rulers, bonnet patterns, die stamps, and stencils are also on display.
 The range of material on display in this exhibition underscores how prevalent inscriptions and markings were in Shaker culture.

-Inscribed was previously on view from March 17-May 28, 2023, at the Kinderhook Knitting Mill at 8 Hudson Street, Kinderhook, NY.
+Inscribed was previously on view from June 16-September 10, 2023, at the Kinderhook Knitting Mill at 8 Hudson Street, Kinderhook, NY.